-charge transactions from Stripe to allow you to easily analyze revenue data and join against behavioral data in Heap.
-With the Stripe source, you’ll be able to answer questions like:
+The Stripe integration automatically captures all charge transactions from Stripe to allow you to analyze revenue data against behavioral data in Heap.
+With this integration, you’ll be able to answer questions like:

 - How is feature adoption correlated with lifetime customer value?